 About Color Of Change

-Color Of Change is one of the largest Black-led racial justice organizations in the country with more than 10 million e-mail and SMS subscribers.
+Color Of Change is one of the largest Black-led racial justice organizations in the country driven by 7 million e-mail and SMS subscribers.
 Our power comes from our ability to translate our members’ voices into the leverage needed to win real-world change for Black people.

 From our work to replace district attorneys unwilling to punish violent police officers to pushing back against Silicon Valley enablers of white nationalists, Color Of Change has a winning track record of holding decision-makers – corporate and political – accountable to Black people.